Pandit-Shardhanand/Hair_Studio/README.md

 # Hair_Studio
-This is my HTM and CSS Project
+This is my HTM and CSS and JavaScript Project